erikpukinskis/prototype-narrative-editor/narrative.md

           broadcast.notify('tests/' + name, results)
         })
       })
     })

+> Note that in order to parse that we need to recognize server declarations in the Narrative compiler.
+The reason this is special is we need to know how to plug in to the narrative without actually running foreman on the filesystem.
+So in our POST after the compile we can just eval the funcs and then eval the server.

+At this point we'd want to be talking about the tests for that.
+We'd do that with a `test` command followed by the test function:

+    define(function(narrative) {
+      return {passed: false, message: "We haven't written any tests yet"}
+    })

 Then we need a javascript file that starts the server.
 We'll put it in `narrative.js`: